welch16/ChIPexo/notes/Carroll-Liang-Salama-Stark-Santiago-2014.md

     * C - This are RPKM within blacklisted regions.

-- Figure 3: In this plots the quantity of interest if the SSD
+- **Figure 3**: In this plots the quantity of interest if the SSD

     * A - The SSD of ENCODE data is higher before being blacklisted

 	* B - The order in variability of the SSD is Input  < TF  < Histone

-- Figure 4: Illustration of extension of fragment length in both strands
+- **Figure 4**: Illustration of extension of fragment length in both strands

-- Figure 5: Example and explanation of the estimation of fragment length by the cross - correlation approach
+- **Figure 5**: Example and explanation of the estimation of fragment length by the cross - correlation approach

-- Figure 6: Scatter plots of the estimated fragment length before and after blacklisting
+- **Figure 6**: Scatter plots of the estimated fragment length before (the state is defined as the y axis) and after blacklisting (respect to x axis).
+For example, on the first panel the x-axis are the fragment length estimated after blacklisting with the DER blacklist and the y axis corresponds to the fragment lengths estimated using all the reads.